 CumulativePredictionProbabilities

-Visualizes cumulative probabilities of positive and negative classes for both training and testing in logistic regression models.
+Visualizes cumulative probabilities of positive and negative classes in classification models.

 Purpose

-This metric is utilized to evaluate the distribution of predicted probabilities for positive and negative classes in a logistic regression model.
-It provides a visual assessment of the model’s behavior by plotting the cumulative probabilities for positive and negative classes across both the training and test datasets.
+This metric is utilized to evaluate the distribution of predicted probabilities for positive and negative classes in a classification model.
+It provides a visual assessment of the model's behavior by plotting the cumulative probabilities for positive and negative classes within the provided dataset.

 Test Mechanism

-The logistic regression model is evaluated by first computing the predicted probabilities for each instance in both the training and test datasets, which are then added as a new column in these sets.
+The classification model is evaluated by first computing the predicted probabilities for each instance in the dataset, which are then added as a new column.
 The cumulative probabilities for positive and negative classes are subsequently calculated and sorted in ascending order.
-Cumulative distributions of these probabilities are created for both positive and negative classes across both training and test datasets.
-These cumulative probabilities are represented visually in a plot, containing two subplots - one for the training data and the other for the test data, with lines representing cumulative distributions of positive and negative classes.
+Cumulative distributions of these probabilities are created for both positive and negative classes.
+These cumulative probabilities are represented visually in a plot with lines representing cumulative distributions of positive and negative classes.

 Signs of High Risk